S06 E10: Ripple Effects

 Corey previously worked as a doula and a massage therapist, and Lisa never had another job that we know of other than selling jewelry for an MLM.

-And to be clear, it's not wrong to include caretakers or give them resources, but anyone working with vulnerable patient populations, especially those including children, should be trained on Munchausen by proxy abuse, especially if you know you already employed a perpetrator.
+And to be clear, it's not wrong to include caretakers or give them resources, but anyone working with vulnerable patient populations, especially those including children, should be trained on Munchausen by proxy abuse.

-Both Michelle and I offered to be a resource for Guthy Jackson on Munchausen by Proxy, and they didn't take us up on it.
+Especially if you know you already employed a perpetrator.
+Both Michelle and I offered to be a resource for Guthy Jackson on Munch Hausen by Proxy, and they didn't take us up on it.

 And they declined to answer as to whether or not they were independently providing any training or resources to their community to ensure that this doesn't happen again.

-In Lisa's case, a more thorough background check would have prevented her from working there, But in the majority of cases, perpetrators have no criminal record.
+In Lisa's case, a more thorough background check would have prevented her from working there, but in the majority of cases, perpetrators have no criminal record.

 Given the lack of a direct response to the patient community about Lisa and some of the issues Becca highlights about their messaging, it really stresses the importance of having diverse voices at the table.